MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 been allocated by IANA from the "Resource Record (RR) TYPEs" subregistry of the "Domain Name System (DNS) Parameters" registry:

-Type: SVCB
+* Type: SVCB

-Value: 64
+* Value: 64

-Meaning: General Purpose Service Endpoints
+* Meaning: General Purpose Service Binding

-Reference: This document
+* Reference: This document

 ## HTTPS RRType